Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 A prism is defined by:

-1.  `match` (a matcher function that returns an `Either` - Left if the constructor is matched, Right if it is)
+1.  `match` (a matcher function that returns an `Either` - Left if the constructor is not matched, Right if it is)
 2.  `construct` (a function to wrap a value into the constructor)

 These operations are used to define some more convenient ones: